joelshaw/joelshaw/README.md

-### Oh, hey! 👋
+### Hey there! 👋

-I'm Joel, a Software Engineer based out of Nashville, TN.
+I'm Joel Shaw, a Software Engineer based out of Nashville, TN.

+Focusing on Python, Javascript, Swift, and Salesforce (APEX/SOQL) development.